PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/visualize.Rmd

   - {:.list-unstyled} **View underlying gene expression**
     - This data originates from the [expression file]({{site.baseurl}}/workflows/pathway_enrichment_ii/process_data/#output){:target="_blank"} provided in workflow step 1: Process Data
-    - The 'leading edge' genes are those that played a prominant role in the GSEA signal and can be viewed alongside the heatmap when the [rank file]({{site.baseurl}}/workflows/pathway_enrichment_ii/process_data/#output){:target="_blank"} is available.
+    - The 'leading edge' genes are those that played a prominent role in the GSEA signal and can be viewed alongside the heatmap when the [rank file]({{site.baseurl}}/workflows/pathway_enrichment_ii/process_data/#output){:target="_blank"} is available.
 We will load this file but won't discuss it further.
   - {:.list-unstyled} **Group similar gene sets**
     - This data originates from the [enrichment reports]({{site.baseurl}}/workflows/pathway_enrichment_ii/identify_pathways/#output){:target="_blank"} generated in workflow step 2: Identify Pathways
   - {:.list-unstyled} **Color classes/phenotypes**